frankharkins/qiskit-ibm-runtime/docs/how_to/noisy_simulators.rst

 -----------------------------------------

 This tutorial requires a Qiskit Runtime service instance to be setup.
-If you haven’t done so already, please follow `these steps <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/getting_started.html>`__ to set one up.
+If you haven’t done so already, follow `these steps <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/getting_started.html>`__ to set one up.